sirkamar/AROLib/README.md

     System::out->println(“obj is null”);
 ```

-As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as a normal expected possible error condition, it is only listed in the <u>@throws</u> section of function specifications in the wiki for the repository where it may be explicitly thrown by that function.
+As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as
+a normal expected possible error condition, it is only listed in the <u>@throws</u> section of function specifications
+in this API document where it may be explicitly thrown by the function.

 ## The “this” Reference
 The C++ “this” pointer is an implicit raw pointer to an instance of a class.
-To avoid situations where the pointer could be improperly used, the library defines a macro constant `thisref` that evaluates to a reference to the object pointed to by the “this” pointer.
+To avoid situations where the pointer
+could be improperly used, the library defines a macro constant `thisref` that evaluates to a reference to the object
+pointed to by the “this” pointer.
 It may be used in all contexts where the “this” pointer may be legally used.

 ```cpp
 System::out->println(thisref->toString());